TamasPalfi/User-stories/README.md

 After hitting confirm, the web server receives the report.
 The web server sends the report to backend services.
 Backend services will process the report, and send to Administrators for further action.
+- Non-functional Aspects:
+   - Web Server receives report that photo was flagged for illicit content
+   - Node.js backend receives report from Web Server
+   - Node.js backend sends report and photo to Admins for further action

 ### 18. Member Forgets Password/Inputs Invalid Password
 Johnson wants to log into *Members Only*, but has forgotten his password.
 He will select the button "Forgot Password".
 This will redirect him to a different form on the *Members Only* website where he will fill enter the required fields of his email address and full name.
 Johnson will then be sent an email with a link to reset his password.
 Johnson will select the link, and be redirected to a *Members Only* webpage.
 He will be required to enter a new password in one textbox, and confirm his password in a second textbox.
 He will then select "Submit".
 If the passwords match, Johnson's password is successfully changed and he is redirected to a webpage confirming successful password change.